 Open a new document and just write!
 [We recommend using the Celtx stage play editor when writing]

 Write a short story about your main character in a totally different situation.
-Write about a different character in the same situation.
+Write about a different main character in the same situation.
 Write about what you did last weekend.
 Just write!

 Freewriting can be a great exercise to get to know more about your characters, your story, or even just yourself as a writer.
 Use it when the dreaded writers block rears its head and you’ll be writing your stage play again in no time!